fbpx

 Many controllers are equipped with digital displays that are set to indicate malfunctions.
 If yours isn’t, you may need to check the unit by triggering the differential (the temperature difference that the system is programmed to react to).
 You can do this by applying heat and/or cold to the sensors until the system reacts (by turning the pump on or off, etc.)

-Heat transfer fluids: In Maryland, DC and similar climates, most solar water heaters utilize a glycol (antifreeze) solution.
+Heat transfer fluids: In Maryland and similar climates, most solar water heaters utilize a glycol (antifreeze) solution.
 This fluid should be checked annually to be sure it is still in good condition, and replaced as necessary YOURURL.com.
 If the system is in a hard water area, the fluid may also need to be treated to prevent scale.

 Hot water storage tank: This should be checked periodically for cracks, leaks and/or corrosion.